xiyuzhai/mathlib4-read/Mathlib/AlgebraicGeometry/AffineScheme.typ

     (hU.primeIdealOf x).asIdeal
 ```

-*Natural Language:* The stalk at a point $x$ in an affine open $U$ is the localization of $Γ(X, U)$ at the corresponding prime ideal.
+The stalk at a point $x$ in an affine open $U$ is the localization of $Γ(X, U)$ at the corresponding prime ideal.
 This provides the local-to-global principle for affine opens.

 = The Spec Target Image